ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

 This one is just shooting to be a massive bomb.
-Welcome to 5 minutes of Frenchcore by [Mothtek](https://soundcloud.com/mothtek).
+Welcome to 5 minutes of frenchcore by [Mothtek](https://soundcloud.com/mothtek).

 A massive departure from the melancholic hype that the two prior songs possessed.
 A song by one of the more prolific artists in the Japanese hardtek scene.
 A song named "[The Great Revelation By Mother Brain](https://soundcloud.com/mothtek/mothtek-the-great-revelation-by-mother-brainegts2025-round-of-16-tiebreaker)".
 When does it stop?
 The answer is never (figuratively).